Neoxs/memer/README.md

 # memer
-memer is social media platform for memes
+Memer is a social media platform for memes that i made, where you can post memes and explore other users memes, Follow/Unfollow them to keep up with everything new they post.